Revisiting Recent Progress in the Karch-Randall Braneworld: No Entanglement Island in Massless Gravity

 \subsection{The Question and the Result without DGP Terms}

-The question we asked in \cite{Geng:2021mic} is that in the intermediate picture whether we could find entanglement island $\mathcal{I}$ on the left brane for a well-defined subregion $\mathcal{R}$ on the right brane.
-To do so we considered $\mathcal{R}$ to be of the type that is relevant to the computation of Page curve in the Karch-Randall braneworld.
+The question we asked in \cite{Geng:2021mic} is that in the intermediate picture whether we could find an entanglement island $\mathcal{I}$ on the left brane for a well-defined subregion $\mathcal{R}$ on the right brane.
+To do so we considered $\mathcal{R}$ to be of the type that is relevant to the computation of the Page curve in the Karch-Randall braneworld.
 That is that $\mathcal{R}$ should straddle the two exteriors of the black hole geometry on the right brane (see Fig.\ref{pic:penroseinter}).
 Moreover, for $\mathcal{R}$ itself to be well-defined and consistent with diffeomorphism invariance in massless gravity we defined it dynamically in \cite{Geng:2021mic} by minimizing the entropy functional over both $\mathcal{I}$ and $\mathcal{R}$:

-Here we notice that the generalized entropy doesn't contain the usual area term due to the fact that there is no internal gravitational dynamics on the branes and, as we will discuss later (see Sec.\ref{sec:induced} for details), this would be changed with DGP terms added.
-A more careful definition of $\mathcal{R}$ and how Equ.~(\ref{eq:genS2}) can be derived is discussed in Sec.\ref{sec:deriveislandm}.
+Here we notice that the generalized entropy doesn't contain the usual area term due to the fact that there is no internal gravitational dynamics on the branes and, as we will discuss later (see Sec.~\ref{sec:induced} for details), this would be changed with DGP terms added.
+A more careful definition of $\mathcal{R}$ and how Equ.~(\ref{eq:genS2}) can be derived is discussed in Sec.~\ref{sec:deriveislandm}.
 The power of the Karch-Randall braneworld models is that we can use the (d+1)-dimensional bulk to compute the highly nontrivial quantity $S_{\text{matter}}(\mathcal{R}\cup \mathcal{I})$.
-It can be computed by the Ryu-Takayanagi formula \cite{Ryu:2006bv} by looking for entangling surfaces that are homologous to $\mathcal{R}\cup\mathcal{I}$ and using the one $\gamma$ that minimizes the area functional to be the one that compute $S_{\text{matter}}(\mathcal{R}\cup \mathcal{I})$:
+It can be computed by the Ryu-Takayanagi formula \cite{Ryu:2006bv} by looking for entangling surfaces $\gamma$ that are homologous to $\mathcal{R}\cup\mathcal{I}$ and using the one $\gamma_{\text{min}}$ that minimizes the area functional to be the one that computes $S_{\text{matter}}(\mathcal{R}\cup \mathcal{I})$:

 where $A(\gamma)$ is the area of the minimal surface $\gamma$.
-This formula tells us that we have to further minimize over the possible ending points for the area functional of minimal area surface $\gamma$ and the output of this minimization is the entanglement island $\mathcal{I}$ and a well-defined subregion $\mathcal{R}$.
+This formula tells us that we have to further minimize over the possible ending points (i.e. $\partial\mathcal{R}$ and $\partial\mathcal{I}$) for the area functional of minimal area surface $\gamma$ and the output of this minimization is the entanglement island $\mathcal{I}$ and a well-defined subregion $\mathcal{R}$.